Gambling Participation Rates in Sweden

 Problem Gambling Prevalence in Sweden

-A study was conducted in recent years to find out the prevalence of problem gambling in Sweden.
-It found that, out of lifetime problem pathological gamblers, 78.5% of them were men.
-Out of the same category, nearly half of the problem gamblers were between the ages of 25 and 44.
-Only 2.1% of them were aged 65 to 74.
+A study was conducted in recent years to determine the prevalence of problem gambling in Sweden.
+It found that, among lifetime pathological gamblers, 78.5% were men.
+Within this group, nearly half were between ages 25-44.
+Only 2.1% were aged 65-74.

-The same study showed that unmarried people were more likely to suffer from problem gambling, as 53.9% were, while only 21.8% were married.
-A further part of the survey showed that 25.1% of problem gamblers in Sweden were city-dwellers, while the remaining 74.9% lived elsewhere.
+The same study showed that unmarried people were more likely to experience problem gambling, with 53.9% of problem gamblers being unmarried, while only 21.8% were married.
+Further, 25.1% of problem gamblers in Sweden were city dwellers, while the remaining 74.9% lived elsewhere.

-An interesting fact on problem gambling in Sweden is that, despite the larger gambling participation coming from men, women took up nearly two-thirds of gambling addicts in 2018.
-A survey estimated that around 45,000 Swedes suffered from gambling addiction, out of which, women formed 64%.
+Interestingly, although men participated in gambling more overall, women made up nearly two-thirds of gambling addicts in 2018.
+A survey estimated that around 45,000 Swedes suffered from gambling addiction, of which women accounted for 64%.

 Summary

 The gambling industry in Sweden is a very rocky business, to say the least.
-The state is cracking down on regulations and restrictions, handing out hefty fines to operators that do not abide by them.
-It is also quite evident that the Swedish population has not been properly educated about the gambling market and the positive side of things.
-Maybe the government needs to focus on raising awareness about gambling and lighten up on its regulations that are pushing gamblers towards illegal operators.
+The state is cracking down with regulations and restrictions, handing out hefty fines to operators that do not abide by them.
+It is also clear that the Swedish population has not been properly educated about the gambling market and its positive aspects.
+The government may need to focus on raising awareness about gambling and relax the regulations that are pushing gamblers toward illegal operators.